numaproj/numaflow/docs/core-concepts/watermarks.md

       threshold: 5s # The pipeline will be considered idle if the source has not emitted any data for given threshold value.
       incrementBy: 3s # If source is found to be idle then increment the watermark by given incrementBy value.
       stepInterval: 2s # If source is idling then publish the watermark only when step interval has passed.
+      initSourceDelay: 10s # The initial watermark will be progressed after 10s to prevent one inactive source from holding up the pipeline.
 ```

 ### maxDelay